Quick start

 Applies to: LAMP primer sets design tool

-- Paste/upload target sequence in FASTA (or retrieve by NCBI accession where available).
+- Paste/upload target sequence in FASTA or retrieve by NCBI accession.

-- Set primer constraints (length, Tm, minimal linguistic complexity) and maximum F2–B2 amplicon size.
+- Set primer constraints (length, Tm) and maximum F2–B2 amplicon size.

-- Enable Loop Primer Design for faster amplification (LF/LB), unless you intentionally design only the core set.
+- Enable Loop Primer Design for faster amplification (LF/LB).

 - Click Generate and review both output tabs: Primer list and LAMP primer sets.